magomimmo/modern-cljs/doc/tutorial-11.md

 </html>
 ```

+> NOTE 1: The original and non existent `login.php` server script is
+> still attached to the form `action` attribute.
+In a successive
+> tutorial we're going to substitute it with a corresponding service
+> implemented in CLJ.

 As you remember, when we reviewed the `Shopping Calculator` code to
 make it more clojure-ish, we started by changing the `type` attribute
 of the Shopping form's button from `type="submit"` to